MLGpatrik/ciff-reader-hf/README.md

 Done!

-## Usage

 ## Informations

-Runs very slow in MacOS for some reason, but works great on linux and windows.
+Runs very slowly on macOS for some reason, but works great on linux and windows.